Building occupancy classifications: Other Considerations

 Maximum Capacity sign installed on an indoor wall.

 Many buildings may have multiple occupancies.
 These are referred to as "mixed occupancies" and the different parts will be required to meet the codes for those specific areas.
 An example of this is a shopping mall with underground parking.
 The shopping area itself is Group M (mercantile), while the parking area would qualify as Group S (storage).

-In places where more than one occupancy may apply, the stricter code is usually enforced.
-An example of this is a restaurant with seating under 50 which is not addressed in the code as either mercantile or business (this is a technical issue, but could be viewed as either or neither).
-Code enforcement officials will usually enforce the stricter side of the code.
+In places where more than one occupancy may apply to the same space, the stricter code is usually enforced.

+Smaller spaces that support an occupancy such as closets or offices are classified as the space they support.
+(Note: For example, a supply closet inside a law office is a business occupancy, not a storage occupancy.
+A manager's office in a retail store is a mercantile occupancy, not business occupancy.)